-Would add the resulting inspection report of the exterior elevated elements to the list of disclosures to prospective purchasers.
+Would add a copy of the inspection report of the exterior elevated elements to the list of disclosures to prospective purchasers.

 FindHOALaw Quick Summary: